 SEER’s Relation to EER and COP

-When calculating the ratio, it is common to assume an outside temperature of 95 degrees Fahrenheit and a return air (or interior) temperature of 80 degrees Fahrenheit.
-Relative humidity is also averaged to 50%, even in notably wet and dry climates.
+It is common to assume an outside temperature of 95 degrees Fahrenheit and a return air (or interior) temperature of 80 degrees Fahrenheit when calculating the ratio.
+The relative humidity is also averaged to 50%, even in notably wet and dry climates.

-Similar to the SEER, the EER has its basis in thermodynamics and is related to the COP, or the coefficient of performance.
+Like the SEER, the EER has its basis in thermodynamics.
+It is related to the COP, or the coefficient of performance.
 The main difference between the EER and COP is that the calculated COP of any cooling device is designed to be without units.
 This is because the assigned numerator and denominator are expressed using the same units, avoiding the mixed units utilized by the SEER and EER.

 So, this means the SEER is the COP or EER expressed in BTU/hr/W, but it has been slightly adjusted to compensate for a range of weather conditions.
-The EER, meanwhile, will only be for a single stagnant condition, and the COP is the physical manifestation of the ratios once assigned actual units and a method of measurement.
-In other words, the SEER shows how efficient an air conditioner would be throughout a season, while the EER is for specific weather conditions.
+The EER, meanwhile, will only be for a single stagnant state, and the COP is the physical manifestation of the ratios once assigned actual units and a method of measurement.
+In other words, the SEER shows how efficient an air conditioner would be throughout a season.
+At the same time, the EER is for specific weather conditions.

-If someone knows the SEER of their unit, they are able to calculate the EER.
-For the majority of central residential cooling units, the EER will be equal to 0.875 x SEER.
+If someone knows the SEER of their unit, they can calculate the EER.
+For most central residential cooling units, the EER will be equal to 0.875 x SEER.
 The SEER will almost always be a higher value than the EER for the same piece of equipment.
-So, an individual trying to measure the energy efficiency of their air conditioner should almost always be able to generate an SEER that is proportionally larger than the EER.
+So, an individual trying to measure the energy efficiency of their air conditioner should almost always be able to generate a SEER that is proportionally larger than the EER.

 Individuals interested in converting SEER to EER can use the following formula: